-This sentence is correct in every way.
-However, it is important to develop some flexibility with respect to quotations.
+This sentence is correct in every way; however, it is important to develop some flexibility with respect to quotations.
 If you rely on a single strategy for quotation, your writing will be repetitive and bland.
 Further, you will often discover that the words you would like to quote will not easily fit into the structure illustrated above.
 Attempting to cram this borrowed language into your trusted, familiar structure will result in awkward and ungrammatical sentences.
-However, if you develop an ability to form sentences with a variety of sentence structures, you will never have this problem.
+If you develop an ability to form sentences with a variety of structures, you will never have this problem.

 A few examples

 Let’s examine few examples based on this passage from George Orwell’s famous essay entitled “A Hanging”: